buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/QuantitySets/Qto_SleeperBaseQuantities.md

+# Qto_SleeperBaseQuantities

 Base quantities common to the definition to all occurrences of IfcTrackElement with PredefinedType set to SLEEPER.
 <!-- end of short definition -->